cenit-io/eCapi/docs/developer-guide/parser-algorithms/parse_from_di_2_omna_order_line_items.md

 ## parse_from_di_2_core_order_line_items

-Transforms and returns the data of the order items from its intermediate data structure in OMNA to be stored in the general data structure of orders in OMNA.
+Transforms and returns the data of the order items from its intermediate data structure in core to be stored in the general data structure of orders in core.

 **Resources related with this parser:**